iteratec/OpenSpeedMonitor/README.md

 _The timings you have to keep track of - always on expressive, well arranged dashboards.
 Without loosing all the details of the single WebPagetests if needed!_

+You want to see it running?
+No problem, there is a demo up and running at [demo.openspeedmonitor.org][17].

 OpenSpeedMonitor is published under [Apache License 2.0][12], so feel free to use, adapt and do whatever you want with the code.
 If you extend functionality we would appreciate contributions.
 Technically, OpenSpeedMonitor is based on [grails][3], a jvm based web framework leveraged by the programming language [groovy][2].

 Installation